 Plants evolved at a time when the CO2 level was up to 20 times higher than today.
 The need for photorespiration was therefore negligible, and the earth was incredibly rich in greens.
 In fact, that early golden age, the Carboniferous Period 299 million to 359 million years ago, is the source of nearly all coal deposits on earth.

 But as organic material was fossilized, it sucked almost all the CO2 out of the atmosphere, dramatically reducing plant productivity.
 During the ice ages, the cold oceans absorb so much carbon dioxide that plants nearly suffocate.
 That’s why, at the depth of the last ice age some 20,000 years ago, the earth became mostly desert and steppes.

 It was only when carbon dioxide levels rose sharply about 10,000 years ago that plants started growing well enough to make agriculture possible.

 Now, through our economic activity, humans are bringing back into the atmosphere some of that fossilized carbon, and plants are growing better than ever.
 It has the same effect on productivity as the photorespiratory shortcut that the Illinois scientists have engineered.

 Consequently, the bio-engineered plants can be utilized to more efficiently reduce CO2 levels in the atmosphere through re-greening of the earth.
 Despite the narrative of the United Nations, our carbon emissions might not have such dramatic effects on the climate.

 Nevertheless, should carbon emissions ever turn out to be a real problem, the solution may be to sequester them in genetically enhanced plants, all while making food cheaper and reducing the amount of area needed for agricultural land.
-It demonstrates the power of human ingenuity.We value your comments!
-Please weigh in on our comment section below.
+It demonstrates the power of human ingenuity.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com